 We covered this method of evacuation in a previous blog, but silent evacuation is particularly useful in care settings.
 When an alarm is activated, staff are alerted with a pre-alarm notification system, either warning lights or a text message.
 They then have three to five minutes to check if there’s a fire.
-Benefits of this are that it cuts false alarms, avoids panic and avoids moving people unless needed.
+The benefits of this are that it cuts false alarms, avoids panic and avoids moving people unless needed.

-Similar principle to the silent evacuation, this is common in larger facilities, especially where an evacuation is last resort due to the cost of disruption.
+Similar principle to silent evacuation, this is common in larger facilities, especially where an evacuation is a last resort due to the cost of disruption.
 Again, if an alarm is activated, certain staff will be notified, and they can check whether it’s a fire or a false alarm.
 If it’s a false alarm, they can reset the system and no one is disturbed.
 If there is a fire, an evacuation button is pressed and the alarm sounds for everyone to evacuate.